 Only last year, around as many as 166 million laptops and 1.52 billion smartphones were sold worldwide.
 These high numbers do not even include non-smartphone mobiles nor desktop computers.
-The forecasts show that the numbers will increase even more in future.
+The forecasts show that the numbers will increase even more in the future.
 Could you imagine the environmental pollution if we do not recycle these kinds of technology products when there is no more use for them?

 What happens to technological devices when they become Electronic Waste?
 One of the main principles in waste management is “Reduce, Reuse, Recycle”.
-We should be altering our consuming habits to stop the devastating effects of E-Waste pollution.
+We should be altering our consumption habits to stop the devastating effects of E-Waste pollution.
 If possible, it is important to Reuse our devices.
-Local charities accept old devices and distribute them to the people who are in need.
+Local charities accept old devices and distribute them to people who are in need.

 When a device becomes obsolete, there are two ways to deal with it.
 The first and worst way is just throwing away.
 The second and better option is recycling.
 Throwing away causes toxic pollution which will harm the environment dramatically.
 On the contrary, recycling has many benefits such as preventing the production of ecologically dangerous materials and decreasing energy consumption.